DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/filtering-grid-data.md

 **Filter Buttons**

-Click a filter button to invoke the filter dropdown, which lists unique values in a column.
+Click a filter button to invoke a filter drop-down list that contains unique values in a column.

-If the dropdown displays check boxes, check them to select the required values, and click **OK** to apply the filter criteria.
+You can use the check boxes in the drop-down list to select values and click **OK** to apply the filter criteria.

 ![filter_header.png](../../../images/img17833.png)

-If the dropdown does not display check boxes, click the required value to apply the filter criteria.
+If the drop-down list does not display check boxes, click the required value to apply the filter criteria.

 ![ASpxGridView_HeaderFilter](../../../images/img7159.png)

-The filter dropdown only displays values that match the applied filter criteria.
+The drop-down list displays values that match the applied filter criteria.
 To remove the filter, click **(All)**.

-Note that if a filter is applied to a column, other column header filters display unique values of the sorted rows.
-To show the full list of values (include values of rows hidden by sorting), hold down SHIFT and click a header filter button.
+Note that if a filter is applied to a column, other column header filters display the sorted rows' unique values.
+You can press SHIFT and click a header filter button to show all the values (including hidden rows' values).

-For columns containing date and time data, the dropdown displays a [date range header filter](date-range-header-filter.md).
+For columns containing date and time data, the drop-down box displays a [date range editor](date-range-header-filter.md).

 **Filter Row**